 An electroencephalogram (EEG) is a recording of brain activity.

-During the test, small sensors are attached to the scalp to pick up the electrical signals produced when brain cells send messages to each other.
+During this painless test, small sensors are attached to the scalp to pick up the electrical signals produced by the brain.

-These signals are recorded by a machine and are looked at by a doctor later to see if they're unusual.
+These signals are recorded by a machine and are looked at by a doctor.

 When an EEG is used